thesourcerer8/novena-debian-installer/README.md

  - novena-bluetooth-reset
  - novena-heirloom

-Installing firmware-senoko is recommended after install.
+Installing firmware-senoko is recommended after install (this is not installed automatically due to possible user intervention, leaving the user with a broken installer).